 HIST 197A.
-Research and Writing Seminar in U.S. History.

-Research seminar in historical writing in which students will complete a research paper in U.S. History based on primary sources.
+Senior Research Seminar: United States History.
+Research seminar in historical writing in which students will complete a research paper in United States History based on primary sources.
 Subject will vary according to instructor.
 Recommended for the second semester of the senior year.
 Note: Not open to lower division students.
 Prerequisite: Passing score on the WPE.
 3 units.

 HIST 197B.
-Research and Writing Seminar in World History.
+Senior Research Seminar: World History.
 Research seminar in historical writing in which students will complete a research paper in world history based on primary sources.
 Subject will vary according to instructor.
 Recommended for the second semester of the senior year.
 Note: Not open to lower division students.
 Prerequisite: Passing score on the WPE.
 3 units.